a-hamdi/japanesearabic/README.md

 # JapaneseArabic Dictionary Project

 ## Overview
 JapaneseArabic is an open-source yomitan dictionary project based on shinjikai.app online dictionary that aims to create a comprehensive Japanese-Arabic dictionary for yomitan browser extension with full verb conjugation support.
-This project includes both the dictionary data and tools for processing and generating dictionary entries.
+This project includes both the dictionary data and tools for processing and generating yomitan dictionary entries.
+An LLM has been used to check the inputs and their consistency with translation, and it also verifies for any potential missing entries or issues in the file!

 ## Features ✨
 - Japanese to Arabic translations